Claudette’s source

 Creating messages

-Creating correctly formatted dicts from scratch every time isn’t very handy, so next up we’ll add helpers for this.
+Creating correctly formatted dicts from scratch every time isn’t very handy, so we’ll import a couple of helper functions from the msglm library.

 prompt = "I'm Jeremy"